Inchecken bij de orthodontist in Utrecht: Airportho Utrecht

 A Herbst is known as braces where high a degree of force is involved and where something can break relatively often.
 We therefore have our Herbst braces constructed to be extra strong.

 Sometimes the socket screws come loose and you end up with two loose rods in your mouth.
 This can cause significant irritation.
 Have someone tighten the rods with the Allen key.
 If you have not received this from us yet, please come to the emergency drop-in.
+If it is not possible to secure the rod, loosen it at the other end and also remove the other rod.
+Please report to the emergency room on our next working day and we will re-tighten both rods for you

 If it is not the bars that are loose but the whole Herbst braces (band loose from molar), do not come to the Emergency drop-in but call for a separate emergency appointment.